Multisolitons in a gauged Skyrme-Maxwell model: Numerical scheme

 To find stationary points of the energy functional \re{energy_tot} we use a suitable combination of the gradient descendent method, implemented for solving the system of Euler-Lagrange equations for the scalar field, and the Newton-Raphson method for solving the Maxwell equation for the magnetic potential.
 Generally, we do not impose any restrictions of symmetry, however, in order to check the consistency of our numerical calculations, in case of the axially-symmetric solitons with topological charges $Q=1,2$, we compare the results of full 3d simulations with reduced solutions of the truncated system \re{lageff}.

 Most of our simulations are performed on cubic grids of $(121)^3$ points with a lattice spacing $\Delta x =0.1$ and adaptive step size.
 We impose Dirichlet boundary conditions $\phi^a=(1,0,0,0)$ on the boundary of the cube and make use of a 4th order finite difference scheme.
-For avoid local minima of the energy functional \re{energy_tot} for all charges from 1 to 5, we accept only results which provide the same global minimiser of $E$ for different initial guesses generated by the rational map approximation, the product Ansatz and the axially symmetric Ansatz \eqref{ans_ax}, \eqref{A}.
-We also check the results of our fully three-dimensional numerical simulations with those obtained by solving the reduced two-dimensional system of equations for axially-symmetric solutions of degrees one and two.
+The boundary conditions on the magnetic potential are $A_\phi(0)=A_\phi(\infty)=0$.
+For avoid local minima of the energy functional \re{energy_tot} for all charges from 1 to 5, we accept only results which provide the same global minimiser of $E$ for different initial guesses generated by the rational map approximation, the product Ansatz and the axially symmetric Ansatz \eqref{ans_ax}, \eqref{A}.\footnote{The rational map is a powerful Ansatz to constructing very symmetric initial field configuration which leads to the global energy minimizer for the Skyrme model.
+However, in our simulations, for $Q=4$ and $g>0$ these initial settings did not lead to the global minimizer, which can be obtained by starting with four $Q=1$ Skyrmions or two $Q=2$ Skyrmions combined through the product Ansatz.} We also check the results of our fully three-dimensional numerical simulations with those obtained by solving the reduced two-dimensional system of equations for axially-symmetric solutions of degrees one and two.
 In the latter case we put the system on a square domain with $70^2$ points and map the infinite interval of the variable $r$ onto the compact radial coordinate $x=\frac{r}{2+r} \in [0:1]$.